juhasev/sample-ninja-help/integrations-recaptcha.md

 - Domain, enter you domain name.
 - Check "Verify the origin of reCAPTCHA solutions"
 - Check "Send alerts to owners"

-> Dashboard provides nice overall statistics for the requests passed and failed.